dyntech/sinatra_template/README.md

 * Ruby 2.4.0
 * MySQL 5.7.17 (need to install for client libs)
-* MySQL C Connector (use in you do not want to install MySQL)
+* MySQL C Connector (if you do not want to install MySQL)

 ### Install Bundler

         $ gem install bundler -v 1.14.3

 ### Using Homebrew MySQL Install